Keto Pumpkin Roll

 How I discovered this method…

-Interestingly, this method was serendipitously discovered during an experiment with my keto oatmeal creme pies recipe.
-The first batch yielded cookies that spread out into a flat, thin sheet.
-When peeling them off the baking tray, I noticed they rolled seamlessly without cracking.
-This accidental discovery set the foundation for this impeccable pumpkin roll.
+I stumbled onto this during an experiment with my oatmeal creme pies.
+The first batch of cookies spread out into a flat, thin sheet on the baking tray.
+When I peeled them off, they rolled up seamlessly without a single crack.
+That accidental discovery became the foundation for this recipe.
+It’s the reason the method works so differently from traditional versions, where you’re fighting the cake the entire time.

 Youtube